 It can be seen from the map and table below, that not only has the likely impact of committed development been seriously under-stated, the adjacent land impact of co-located private infrastructure continues to be concealed from the public.

-The government is expected to continue to attempt to disguise whatever drastic future changes are planned by lodging its Concept Development Application in stages.
-The first will be one just for Site Preparation, where the whole project becomes fully committed but the social, economic and environmental impacts of the completed works are barely declared to the public, if at all.
-The next DA with full disclosure is now not expected until mid 2019 – long after all work is locked in.
+The government continues to attempt non-disclosure of whatever drastic future changes are planned by lodging its Concept Development Applications in stages.
+The first was one just for Site Preparation, where the whole project becomes fully committed but the social, economic and environmental impacts of the completed works are barely declared to the public, if at all.
+The next DA which ought to have full disclosure, but does not, was lodged in mid 2019 – long after all work was locked in with contracts let.

 These two communities are entitled be made aware of the full implications of the long term dramatic changes to the lifestyle and amenity they presently enjoy.
 They should be allowed to choose or reject the changed vision before an irreversible commitment is made.

 Possible Ultimate Land Use Plan to Meet Full “Health Precinct” requirements when 900 bed capacity reached.
 (20% larger than GC University Hospital today.)